kubeshop/botkube-docs/versioned_docs/version-0.6/tutorials.md

 ---
-id: scenarios
+id: tutorials
-title: Scenarios
+title: Tutorials
 sidebar_position: 4
 ---

-# Scenarios
+# Tutorials

-To browse available example use-cases, Run `fuse scenarios` in your terminal.
+To browse available example use-cases, Run `fuse tutorials` in your terminal.

-Scenarios command contains guided paths to get started with Fuse.
+Tutorials command contains guided paths to get started with Fuse.
 Simply select one of the scenarios, like "Getting summary of CI/CD pipeline runs", and pick one of the prompts.

-As a part of the Scenarios, you can configure optional access to the [Demo environment](./demo-environment.md).
+As a part of the tutorials, you can configure optional access to the [Demo environment](./demo-environment.md).

 ## Featured scenarios